 Unless you are extremely overweight, usually weight loss is not enough to entirely eliminate your sleep apnea.
 But, it can certainly help.
 Weight loss is believed to improve sleep apnea by changing the shape of the airway which decreases the probability of airway collapse.

 - Avoid Alcohol Before Bed

 Alcohol tends to relax the muscles in the airway which will worsen your snoring and sleep breathing issues.
 If you insist on drinking, allow yourself sufficient time for your blood-alcohol level to decrease to zero before going to bed.

 Many married couples will have already figured this one out – each time your partner wakes you up and tells you to roll over.
 Sleeping on your back increases the chance of airway collapse due to gravity’s effect on the jaw and tongue.
 Sleeping on your side helps to eliminate this problem.

 Many sleep apnea patients notice that they sleep better when in a recliner.
-Just like side-sleeping, elevating your head helps to decrease the effect of gravity on your airway and improve your sleep apnea and overall sleeping experience.
+Just like side-sleeping, elevating your head helps to decrease the effect of gravity on your airway.
+It will improve your sleep apnea and overall sleeping experience.
 Elevating the head of your bed just 30-60 degrees can improve your sleep and chance of having apnea episodes.

 I know this one sounds strange, but many people that use nightly dental appliances such as mouthpieces have found that the use of these items increase their snoring and apnea episodes.
 Talk to your dentists about other forms of dental treatment that may not interfere with your sleeping and sleep apnea.